 Local Rotary Clubs

 In each of the 34,000+ local Rotary Clubs, Rotarians promote a wide range of community service projects.
 In addition to local community service, Rotarians support many international service projects covering all aspects of the human condition – literacy, public health, clean water, and youth development.

 Rotary And Youth

-A major focus of Rotary is youth services.
+A major focus of Rotary is youth development.
 Rotary promotes opportunities for youth in the following ways:

 - Interact is a service organization organized and sponsored by Rotary clubs for youth ages 12-18.
 It has more than 12,300 clubs in 133 countries.

 Rotaract is organized by Rotary clubs to promote leadership, professional development, and service among young adults ages 18-30.
 There are more than 8,000 clubs in 167 countries.

 - Rotary Youth Exchange offers students ages 15-19 the chance to travel abroad for cultural exchanges of one week to a full academic year.
 Rotary clubs and districts sponsor and host more than 8,000 Youth Exchange students a year.